KieranHodnett/KieranHodnett.github.io/_pages/writing.md

 ## Writing Style and Influences

-My fiction tends toward:

-- **Character-driven narratives** that prioritize psychological depth over plot mechanics
-- **Realistic dialogue** that captures the rhythms and tensions of family relationships
-- **Detailed observation** of everyday moments that reveal larger truths about human nature
-- **Social commentary** woven naturally into personal stories
-- **Coming-of-age themes** that resonate across generational lines
+**Fiction**: My prose tends toward character-driven narratives that prioritize psychological depth over plot mechanics.
+I'm drawn to realistic dialogue that captures the rhythms and tensions of family relationships, detailed observation of everyday moments that reveal larger truths about human nature, and social commentary woven naturally into personal stories.

+**Poetry**: I work primarily in traditional forms—villanelles, sonnets, and ghazals—finding that formal constraints often intensify emotional expression.
+My poems explore themes of longing, memory, and the spaces between people, often focusing on how distance (physical, emotional, temporal) shapes our relationships.

 I'm influenced by writers who master the art of finding the extraordinary within the ordinary—authors who can make a car ride or a family dinner carry the weight of larger human truths.